-Action 1.1 - Develop (and/or review), pending further comprehensive scientific research and assessment (action 1.3 refers), guiding principles to be followed in whalewatching operations to minimise potential adverse impacts.
+Action 1.1 - Develop (and/or review), pending further comprehensive scientific research and assessment (refer to action 1.3), guiding principles to be followed in whalewatching operations including swim with and provisioning programs to minimise potential adverse impacts.

 Action 1.2 - Identify data deficient and critically endangered populations likely to be subject to whalewatching.
-Develop guidance on additional mitigation measures that may be required for whalewatching operations on such populations.
+Develop precautionary guidance and advice on additional mitigation measures that may be required for whalewatching operations on such populations.

-Action 1.3 - Consider an integrated research program (a form of long term experiment)4 to better understand the potential impacts of whalewatching on the demographic parameters of cetacean populations to:
+Action 1.3 - Consider an integrated research program (a form of long term experiment) to better understand the potential impacts of whalewatching on the demographic parameters of cetacean populations.
+Seek to: